varun263/STQM_Labs/user_guide.md

 - **Newman:** A CLI runner for Postman collections.
 - **CI/CD:** Continuous Integration / Continuous Delivery pipelines.
 - **Linting:** Automated checks for style and common errors.

+## Lab 2 – CI Checks (Intentionally Failing)
+This section is added to trigger the CI lints.  ← note: two spaces at end of this line

+### Common mistakes (for the bot to catch)
+- This sentense definately contains a typo.
+- In this enviroment we test teh linter.

+**Next steps**
+-Fix these issues without changing anything else in the file.